amethyst/website/src/content/blog/twia-13.md

 only in C or C++.
 The work we’ve done on Laminar is available for anyone to use, and we hope others in the gaming industry find it useful.

-### Current progress: reliability strategy

-You can see a tracking issue for all the progress [here][til].
-Currently there is a PR about allowing you to choose different kinds of reliabilities.
-In addition to the functionality, we are including a comprehensive suite of unit, integration, and scenario tests.
-This will aid in preventing regressions and bugs.

 [til]: (https://github.com/amethyst/laminar/issues/58)

 ### Higher-level networking ([`amethyst_network`][anw])